NadyaNayme/BetterBuffsBar/readme.md

 ## Features

-- Track important buffs (if it isn't listed it wasn't important enough - but more seriously DM me @ NadyaNayme on Discord if you'd like to add a buff to bet racked)
+- Track important buffs (if it isn't listed it wasn't important enough - but more seriously DM me @ NadyaNayme on Discord if you'd like to add a buff to be tracked)
 - Select order that buffs should be displayed and which should be tracked.
 Faded buffs must first be enabled to sort them.
 - Choose between fading the buff out when inactive or hiding it from the better buff bar.